syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ## Avoid Extending Tabs to TitleBar of the Form

-`SfTabbedForm.FormExtendTabsToTitleBar` property specifies whether the tabs should extend to the title bar of the form.
-By default `SfTabbedForm.ExtendTabsToTitleBar` property is set to true.
+By default, the tabs will be extended to titlebar.
+To avoid extending the tabs into titlebar, disable the `SfTabbedForm.ExtendTabsToTitleBar` property.

 {% tabs %}
 {% highlight c# %}